humphreybc/masonry-talk/README.md

 - Worklets have limited scope and functionality and can’t access the DOM.
 - There are multiple parts to Houdini – the Layout API, Paint API, Parser API, etc.

+## Talk prep

+- [ ] Import houdini masonry worklet locally
+- [ ] Comment out all CSS and JS enhancements
+- [ ] Default columns count to 4 for Columns and Houdini
+- [ ] Use Firefox / Safari for non-Houdini support
+- [ ] Show screenshot of Pinterest
+- [ ] Hide file tree in VSCode
+- [ ] Zoom in in VSCode

 ## Houdini Pros

 - Gives you the freedom to create your own visual effects / layout.